ni/semi-test-library-dotnet/docs/UserGuide/advanced/BestPracticesForWritingExtensionMethodsInSTL.md

 # **Best Practices for Writing Extension Methods in STL**

 Extension methods collectively provide a comprehensive framework for additional capabilities built on top of the core abstractions provided by the Semiconductor Test Library, such as adding instrument-specific functionality for configuring, controlling, and measuring.
 They simplify the complexity of instrument communication, offering a smooth interface that makes it easier to perform tests.
 The extension methods act as a bridge between low-level instrument control and high-level test program development.
-It allows the Semiconductor Test Library to include predefined methods for supporting various instrument types and capabilities while also enabling users to create their own extension methods for their specific needs, without the constraints of inheritance or direct dependency.
+Extension methods allow the Semiconductor Test Library to include predefined methods for supporting various instrument types and capabilities while also enabling users to create their own extension methods for their specific needs, without the constraints of inheritance or direct dependency.

-The information on this page will provide guidance on writing an extension method in alignment with the established practices of the Semiconductor Test Library, helping ensure it meets the required standards
+This page provides guidance on writing an extension method in alignment with the established practices of the Semiconductor Test Library, to ensure it meets the required standards.

 ## **Type of Extension Methods**
 This section explains the different scenarios that are likely to be encountered when writing extension methods to add instrument specific capabilities, such as configuration, control, and measurement.
 It also discusses when and how to implement an effective extension method for each scenario.